Trucking Company Negligence

 Contact an Experienced Columbus Trucking Accident Attorney

-Scott E. Smith will investigate your truck accident to get the facts.
+Scott Elliot Smith will investigate your truck accident to get the facts.
 He knows where to look for evidence of trucking company negligence.
 He knows the delaying tactics trucking companies use to try to hide their responsibility.
 And he knows how to build a strong case that can’t be ignored.

 In addition to the driver and the trucking company, other potential parties in a personal injury truck accident can include the truck manufacturer, the owner of the cargo and each of their insurance companies.
-If you or a loved one has been injured due to a trucking company that places more importance on profit than on public safety, call Scott Smith for a free consultation at 888-311-5297 or contact us online.
+If you or a loved one has been injured due to a trucking company that places more importance on profit than on public safety, call Scott Elliot Smith for a free consultation at 888-311-5297 or contact us online.
 We work on a contingency fee basis.
 In other words, we don't collect a penny in fees from you until we win a financial settlement on your behalf.

 Attorney Smith can help you pursue compensation for your losses, but he realizes your case is about more than just money.
 It's about justice.
 It's about making sure you get the attention you rightfully deserve.
 It's about helping you get back to the place you were prior to the injury.